 IPTV OTT Encoding & Streaming

-Before selecting NVIDIA video cards, visit the NVIDIA Video Encode and Decode GPU Support Matrix to ensure the card meets your requirements.
+Before selecting NVIDIA video cards, visit the NVIDIA Video Encode and Decode GPU Support Matrix to ensure the card meets your codec requirements.
+Different GPU generations support different video codecs: GeForce RTX 40-series supports H.264, HEVC, and AV1, while older models may support only H.264 and HEVC.
+Professional Quadro and Tesla cards offer broader codec support and more encoding sessions.

 Set up NVIDIA GPU Streaming on Windows

-To set up NVIDIA GPU streaming on Windows, desktop operating systems like Windows 10 are recommended over server OS.
+To set up NVIDIA GPU streaming on Windows, desktop operating systems like Windows 10 and Windows 11 are recommended over server OS for optimal driver support.
 Make sure to install the latest NVIDIA video driver from NVIDIA Official Drivers.
+After driver installation, verify the installation by running nvidia-smi in Command Prompt to display GPU information and driver version.

 Set up NVIDIA GPU Streaming on Linux